sergio11/trust_certification_system_blockchain/README.md

 ## Several things to be consider.

+Below I would like to list several important implementation details:

 * For each user registered on the platform (except users with the role of *checker*), a wallet will be generated to be able to operate with smart contracts.
 * The secrets of the wallets are stored in the **HashiCorp Vault**, the wallet hash must be provided in order to get the wallet credentials to be able to interact with smart contracts
 * Each Certification Authority registered on the platform will be managed by a user account, which will also be able to register additional members (*CA Members*) so that they work on behalf of the entity and can register certification courses, validate certificate requests, etc.